-My Qisan Magicforce 68 (affiliate link) came in a generic cardboard box with small outer sleeve.
+My Qisan Magicforce 68 came packaged in a generic cardboard box with small outer sleeve.
 Inside we find minimal documentation, the detachable Mini USB cable, a plastic ring keycap puller tool, the keyboard itself and a OTG adapter cable (allows the keyboard to be connected to mobile phones and tablets).

 There was no bubble wrap or padding material of any kind.
 Just some cardboard and the keyboard was wrapped in plastic, so your putting some trust in the seller to pack it securely.

 Keyboard Layout, Features, and Aesthetics